noah-nuebling/mac-mouse-fix/Helper/Config/ScrollConfigTesting.md

 - pxPerTickEnd: 160
 - BaseCurve: (0,0), (0,0), (1,1), (1,1)
 - msPerStep: 200
-- dragCoefficient: 27
+- dragCoefficient: 27 <- These changed
-- dragExponent: 0.8
+- dragExponent: 0.8 <-
 - stopSpeed: 50
     - Edit: We don't actually need to emulate the real trackpad output.
 Our momentumScroll phase just needs to not be noticably shorter than the Xcode generated momentum scroll.
 Because if it is, then the Xcode momentumScroll will get cut short (And many other apps have this problem, too).
 That's our only constraint I think.
 Since the Xcode momentum scroll is shorter and snappier than the real momentum scroll, we're in luck!
 We don't have to use the floaty 2.2 settings.
     -> These settings feel pretty similar to the Xcode momentum scroll to me.